A heuristic search algorithm for discovering large Condorcet domains: The algorithm

+The fact the size of a CD and the sizes of its restrictions are linearly correlated suggests that the sizes of the restrictions of two CDs can be utilised to measure their relative size.
+To extrapolate, the largest full CD size reachable from a partial CD is also correlated with the sizes of the largest full restrictions reachable from its restrictions.
+On a small number of alternatives, we designed an efficient algorithm to find out the size of the largest CD any partial CD can end up with, and store them in a database to enable fast look-up.

-Calculating the size of a partial CD on many alternatives is prohibitively costly.
-More importantly, there is no guarantee that a large partial CD could lead to a large full CD, which is why the greedy algorithms stumble, indicating that using the size of a partial CD as an indicator to rank them is erroneous.
-Drawing on the observation that the size of a CD and the sizes of its subset CDs are linearly correlated, we explored and experimented with various approaches to exploit this feature.
-We found that one effective method was to use a precomputed (key, value) pair database that contains the states of fully and partially assigned triples for all combinations of rule assignment on five alternatives as the key.
-Their corresponding value is the largest possible full CD size obtainable from a partial CD or the actual CD size for a full CD.
-The state notation was introduced in \cite*{zhou2023cdl}, which refers to the numeric representation of the rules assigned to a list of triples.
-With this database, it is possible to swiftly obtain the largest possible size of any five alternative CDs given their state by simply looking it up.
+The database contains a set of precomputed (key$\colon$value) pairs where the keys are the states of fully and partially assigned triples for all combinations of rule assignment on five alternatives and their corresponding value is the largest possible full CD size obtainable from a partial CD or the actual CD size for a full CD.
+The TRS state conception was proposed in \citet{zhou2023cdl}, which refers to the string representation of the rules assigned to a list of triples in an order.
+This database enables swiftly obtaining the largest possible size of any five alternative CDs given their state by simply looking it up.
+An efficient algorithm that constructs the database on $3 \leq n \leq 5$ is given in Algorithm~\ref{alg:database}.
+Considering the exponentially growing computation complexity of building the database as $n$ grows larger and the memory needed to store the dataset, it is impractical to construct it on $n \geq 6$ alternatives.